Pollen Allergy Forecast

 Tuesday

-High: Pollen levels between 9.7 and 12.0 tend to affect most individuals who suffer from the pollen types of the season.
+Very High: Pollen levels are intense and will affect most people who are allergic to the pollen types active this season.

 The pollen count is a measure of how much pollen is in the air in a certain area at a specific time.
 It is expressed in grains of pollen per square meter of air collected over 24 hours.
 Pollen counts tend to be highest early in the morning on warm, breezy days and lowest during chilly, wet periods.